migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-07-04 Fri: Finalizing [Q2 progress report](https://blog.harmony.one/p/q2-progress-on-harmony?r=1zilbf&utm_campaign=post&utm_medium=web), sent out via Substack and posted a [thread to Twitter](https://x.com/harmonyprotocol/status/1809355210139267503).
+Updated harmony.one community section.
+Continuation of graphics for three sigma.

 2024-07-04 Thu: Fourth of July Holiday

 2024-07-03 Wed: Writing and publishing of Q2 progress report to Substack + Twitter.
 Promotion and attendance of ONE Show Episode 7.
-Testing of gx.country, insights include: .
+Testing of gx.country.
 Beginning the design of graphhics/banners for three sigma.

 2024-07-02 Tue: [Promotion of JKS factory](https://x.com/harmonyprotocol/status/1808205148730413492).
 Review of community questions for ONE Show Episode 7.
 Updating team /progress.